apache/tvm/docs/langref/hybrid_script.rst

     c = numpy.zeros((100, 99))
     outer_product(a, b, c)

-This decorator will import :ref:`keywords-label` required spontaneously when software emulation.
+This decorator will import :ref:`keywords <keywords-label>` required spontaneously when software emulation.
 After software emulation is done, the imported keywords will be cleaned up.
 Users do not need worry about keyword conflict and pollution.